jaimefoobar/fieldJournal/learning/talking.md

 ## Questions

+### Fist Meeting

 * What's the worst thing about your body that you hate?
 * What's the craziest thing you've ever done?
 * Who's better at sex?
 Men or women?
+* What do you do when you're not at the club / bar?
+* What's important to you?
+* What's your dream job?
+* What's one thing I wouldn't guess about you?
+* Tell me about your most ridiculous adventure?

+### First Date / getting to know more

+* What would you do if you had a million dollars?

 ## Setting up a date

 * Wear something cute / sexy so we'll match.

+## Conversations

+* Actively listening.
+  * When she tells you about the time she went to Italy, don't think to yourself 'How can I make this about me and my experience with Italy?'.
+Instead 1.
+Understand the deeper meaning of what she said, and 2. repeat what she said to you back to her.
+* Once you find out why she's unique, give her a statement of intent.
+For example, if she prides herself on being well read, say something like 'huh, you're pretty well read ...
+I find that pretty sexy.'